Pierlam/Lexerow/README.md

 If A.Cell=null
 ```

-In Then instruction, you can set a value to a cell.
+In Then instruction, you can set a value to a cell or clear it.
-Type of value can be: int, double, string.

-Date and time will be managed later.

-To clear the cell value, you have to put blank in it.
+To clear the cell value, you can put blank in it.
 The formating of the cell will remain: background color and border.

-To remove completly a cell, to have to set it to null.
+To remove completly a cell (value and formatting) , you have to set it to null.

 ```